spartan-protocol/spartan-docs/docs/guides/swap/swap-lps.md

 - Open the menu
 - Click 'Swap'

-This can also be acheived via the 'pools' / 'home' page by clicking 'Swap' under the specific asset you want to swap:
+This can also be achieved via the 'pools' / 'home' page by clicking 'Swap' under the specific asset you want to swap:

 ![Pools join](/../../_media/guides/swap/home-swap.png)